raymon-ai/raymon/docs/gettingstarted/logging_tracing.rst

 -------------------------------
 Retrieving Traces and Artefacts
 -------------------------------
 After logging this data, you can navigate to the `web UI <https://ui.raymon.ai>`_ and navigate to the Traces tab.
-There, you shoudl see one trace, with 3 tags.
+There, you should see one trace, with 3 tags.
 When clicking on the eye icon, the trace should open and you should see the tags, text and data you have logged as shown below.

 .. figure:: screens/logged_data.png
   :width: 800